-3- In the course of the support to the Iraqi NGO law, UNOPS organized a study visit and ToT in Lebanon between 13-18 of February 2012 for a group of 25 Iraqi Parliament Members, government officials and NGOs.
-The study visit was for three days, during which the group visited the Lebanese Parliament, the Ministry of Environment, various NGOs, local authorities, and a university where they met with the Lebanese Minister of Environment, MPs, civil society leaders, academics and public officials.
-As a follow up to the training received in Lebanon, NCCI and 5 other Iraqi NGOs have agreed to provide training on the law for the Ministry of Education - Public Relations and International Cooperation Department, the CoR, the MoHR, the NGO Directorate, the Justice Commission and the MoLSA in June and July 2012.
-50% were completed as of the end of this reporting period.
+UNOPS and ICNL organized three training sessions for trainers between November and December 2011, with a total of 14 participants.
+The first session targeted local public authorities and NGOs, the second session targeted the police and NGOs, and the third session targeted representatives of the justice system, the police and NGOs.
+Following these trainings, UNOPS and ICNL in March 2012 co-founded the 14 NGOs participating in the original training sessions on the Iraqi NGO law to conduct awareness seminars on the NGO law no. 12 for other NGOs and public authorities across Iraq.
+UNOPS issued 7 of the 14 grants.
+In February, UNOPS organized a study visit and ToT in Lebanon addressed to a group of 25 Iraqi Parliament Members, government officials and NGOs.
+The group visited, inter alia, the Lebanese Parliament, the Ministry of Environment, various NGOs, local authorities, and a university where they met with the Lebanese Minister of Environment, MPs, civil society leaders, academics and public officials.
+As a follow up to the training received in Lebanon, NCCI and 5 other Iraqi NGOs were requested to provide training on the law for the Ministry of Education - Public Relations and International Cooperation Department, the CoR, the MoHR, the NGO Directorate, the Justice Commission and the MoLSA.
+By the end of the reporting period the trainings were completed.
+In the reporting period the grant projects achieved the following results: